AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-flat-rate.md

    - `None` - Disables the payment type.
 The Flat Rate option is listed in the cart, but with a rate of zero—which is the same as free shipping.
    - `Per Order` - Charges a single flat rate for the entire order.
    - `Per Item` - Charges a single flat rate for each item.
-The rate is multiplied by the number of items in the cart, regardless of whether there are multiple quantities of the same,or of different items.
+The rate is multiplied by the number of items in the cart, regardless of whether there are multiple quantities of the same, or of different items.

 1. Enter the **Price** that you want to charge for flat rate shipping.

 1. Configure the handling fee options according to your requirements.

-   The handling fee is optional and appears as an additional charge that is added to the shipping cost.
+   The handling fee is optional and appears as an extra charge that is added to the shipping cost.
 If you want to include a handling fee, do the following:

    - For **Calculate Handling Fee**, select the method you want to use to calculate handling fees: